ubershmekel/filecache/readme.md

     del somefunc._db[filecache._args_key(somefunc, (1,2,3), {})]
     # or just iterate of somefunc._db (it's a shelve, like a dict) to find the right key.

+By default cache is saved to file on every change.
+You can avoid this to save only on programm exit by using `@filecache.filecache(force_sync=False)`.
+But in that case cache may be lost if program extits in unclean manner (with Ctrl-Break or some exceptions)